tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/relation.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 A relation field value consists of its `value` property which holds a reference to another record.
 A relation to another record has the properties `record_id` (unique record ID), `app_id` (unique ID of the record's app), `title` (title of the record) and others.
-A `SINGLE_RELATION` field value holds at most one reference while a `MULTI_RELATION` field value can hold multiple references.
+A `SINGLE_RELATION` field value holds at most one record reference while a `MULTI_RELATION` field value can hold multiple record references.

 ## Record creation